Cotswold Gliding Club: Airfield

 Aston Down is, by gliding standards, a large airfield.
 The 1500 m main runway (about one mile) offers scope for launches of 450 to 700 m—and sometimes up to 900 m when the wind direction is straight down the runway.
 For many years most launches at Aston Down were by the reverse pulley method, but since the year 2000 the principal method of launch has been by winch.
 The high launches make it easy to contact the abundant thermals that rise from the well-drained Cotswold limestone to give excellent soaring conditions.
 Aerotow launching is increasingly available, particularly in competitions and when westerly or north-westerly winds generate lift off the Cotswold ridge (or "Edge") or wave lift downwind of the Welsh mountains.

 The picture shows Aston Down taken from the south.
 The main (northeast-southwest) runway runs from bottom left to top right, while the shorter 1000 m east-west runway runs left to right.
 The disused runway in the distance has been partly removed to allow more room for gliders landing on the grass.
 Blokarting and aeromodelling are restricted to the runway not currently in use for gliding (which varies according to wind direction).

 Club fleet

-The club's fleet of aircraft includes two recently acquired modern ASK-21 all-round two-seat training gliders, a DG 500 advanced cross-country trainer which can also be used for aerobatics training, and two ASK-13 two-seat trainers.
-An ASK-23 is available for early solo pilots.
+The club's fleet of aircraft includes two ASK-21 all-round two-seat training gliders, a DG 500 advanced cross-country trainer which can also be used for aerobatics training, and an ASK-13 two-seat trainers.
+An ASK-23 is available for early solo pilots, along with a Sport Vega for more advanced solo pilots.
+The club also has limited access to the gliders owned by UWE Gliding Club, which include another ASK-13 and a Ka8 for solo pilots.
 All Club gliders have similar instrumentation and are equipped with audio variometers.

 Gliding activity

-The club operates seven days a week during the soaring season (April to September), and on Wednesdays, Fridays and at weekends during the winter months.
+The club operates seven days a week during the soaring season (April to September), and on Wednesdays and at weekends during the winter months.
 Members of the public can book trial lessons or more intensive one-day courses, as well as five-day courses.
 Group flying for work parties, clubs, etc takes place on Tuesday and Thursday evenings in the summer.

 In 2008 the club introduced courses specifically designed to give power pilots a hands-on introduction to soaring flight.